aburgasser/splat/README.md

 The outputs of all of these fitting functions is a dictionary or list of dictionaries containing the parameters of the best-fitting models; there are also several diagnostic plots produced depending on the routine.
 View the model fitting page for more details.

 All of these routines have many options worth exploring, and which are (increasingly) documented at https://splat.physics.ucsd.edu/splat.

-If there are capabilities you need, please suggest them to aburgasser@ucsd.edu, or note it in the "Issues" link on our `github site https://github.com/aburgasser/splat.
+If there are capabilities you need/desire, please post in the "Issues" link on our [github site] (https://github.com/aburgasser/splat).

 ## Citing SPLAT and its data